Wologman/Mental_Health/03_Confidence not Arrogance.md

 	- Master the art of staying focused while working on my own
 	- Finish getting my GIS portfolio into a presentable state
 		**That's enough for this year!**
 3. **Review past achievements** -- "I can do this, and here's the evidence."
 Just don't get hung up on how they look to others.
-I'm about to enter my third really challenging tech field, hardly anybody does this!
+I'm about to enter my third really challenging tech field, hardly anybody does this, just be patient!

 #### Traps to avoid
 - Don't over-share on social-media, or even get hooked into public conversations.
 It looks insecure, and makes me feel anxious.
 Too much of this is definately the pathway to insecurity, none at all is quite OK.
 People that want to know more about me can always ask, or look me up in a multitude of ways.